Frydac/vim-auro/readme.md

   * **snippets**: a number of snippets are added, some are 'smart': they use the related filenames information to generate context aware snippets.

 ## Usage
+Shortcut keys are predefined, some can be overridden if needed (see: `vim-auro/plugin/auro_source_files.vim`)
+By default `<leader>` is `\`, see `:h mapleader`

 ### Related filenames
 Currently related filename information is defined for filetypes: c, cpp, ruby, python.
-Shortcut keys are predefined, but can be overridden if needed (see: `vim-auro/plugin/auro_source_files.vim`)
-By default `<leader>` is `\`, see `:h mapleader`

 * `<leader>1`
   c/cpp: open .h or .hpp file from corresponding .c, .cpp or \_tests.cpp file
 * `<leader>2`